2006 Hawaii Warriors football team: Eastern Illinois

+Nevada

 Colt Brennan threw four first-half touchdown passes and ran for another score as Hawaii held on to a 41–34 victory over Nevada.

 Nate Ilaoa carried 14 times for 151 yards and caught eight passes for 68 yards as the Warriors (3–2, 1–1 Western Athletic Conference) snapped the Wolf Pack's three-game winning streak.

 Brennan's 7-yard run in the fourth quarter put Hawaii up 41–21 and helped seal the win.
 He finished the night 36-of-47 for 419 yards, moving into second place on Hawaii's career passing list.

 Hawaii took control in the first half with its offense and relied on its defense to hold off a late rally by Nevada (3–3, 0–2) on a muggy, windless night at Aloha Stadium.